denbon05/en-core/app/README.md

 </p>

 <i>
-  NOTE: The app should be registered in Google.
+  NOTE: The app should be registered in GCP.
 </i>

 ### Auth